 Table of Contents

-Doormen accept UPS and FedEx packages
+Accept UPS and FedEx packages

 Imagine having to traipse to the UPS or FedEx pick-up facility every time you get a shipment?
 That would be a drag.
-With a doorman, you’ll never have to schlep across town to pick up your Amazon order.
+With a door attendant, you’ll never have to schlep across town to pick up your Amazon order.
 But rather, your doorman will receive and store your package until you return home, whether it’s that evening, or a month later if you’re traveling.

-A great doorman will announce your visitors.
+A great door attendant will announce your visitors.
 Whether Fresh Direct is in your lobby with a week’s supply of foodstuffs or your friends are on their way over for a cocktail party, your doorman will buzz your apartment to let you know who is on the way up.
 And of course, if you’re not home, your doorman will safely store your delivery, as I mentioned in the first point.

 You’ll have a tidier entrance